mike591/CatClicker/README.md

 In addition to the webpack entry file, there will be these scripts involved in this project:

-`board.js`:
-`tile.js` :
+`catclicker.js`,
+`game.js`,
+`store.js`,
+`cat.js`
 ### Implementation Timeline

 **Day 1**: Setup all necessary Node modules, including getting webpack up and running and `Easel.js` installed.
 Create `webpack.config.js` as well as `package.json`.
 Write a basic entry file.
 Get the game state and button up.
+Create the store (the right-most panel).
 Make sure the money display is up.

-**Day 2**: Display a grid of tiles in the display container.
-Ensure that the tiles can have multiple states including cat, food, toy and brush.
-There should only be only one cat state in the display.

-**Day 3**: Implement drag and drop to allow users to purchase and place items into the display grid.

-**Day 4**: Have cat move to items one tile at a time to satisfy needs.
+Allow purchasing of items in the store.

+**Day 2**: Set up the status bar (the left-most panel).
+Have needs degrade slowly.
+When any needs are below 0%, life percentage will degrade.
+Have a current score display.

+**Day 3**: Add cat to the display (the central panel).
+Have cat move around in the canvas.
+When buying items, have item fall into the display.
+Have cat 'interact' with item and update respective needs.

+**Day 4**: Clean and style project.

 ### Bonus features